SAEONData/seacrifog/client/README.md

 DEFAULT_SELECTED_PROTOCOLS=
 ```

 The `DEFAULT_SELECTED_*` configuration options are helpful for development, as it allows to test the application in various search states on app start.
+Specify a default selection via a comma separated list of IDs - `DEFAULT_SELECTED_SITES=1,2,3,4,etc`.
+IDs are obviously relative to your local database, and this setting should **not** be pushed to the master branch (and therefore production).